Physical Characteristics of Xiongguanlong

 Xiongguanlong is a large carnivorous dinosaur that lived during the Late Cretaceous period, roughly 99 million years ago.
 Its behaviour was typical of most large theropods.
 It fed on large animals such as sauropods, ankylosaurs and other small animals.
 Xiongguanlong was probably solitary, with individuals living and hunting alone.
 Its diet likely consisted of fish, small animals and large herbivorous dinosaurs.
 It may have also scavenged for carrion when available.
 Xiongguanlong had an upright posture, suggesting an active hunting lifestyle.

-See also What is Xenacanthus Animal
+See also What is Xenoceratops Animal

 Social Structure